 The FET Act of 2006 specifies that there should be 16 members on each college council.
 The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at national level is 13 and at provincial level is 11 - which falls short of the requirement of the Act.
-Tshwane North has 10 members on the college council.
+From the Governance table in Section 1 we see that the average number of council members at the national level is 13, whilst the average number of council members at the provincial level and in this college (Northern Cape Urban FET College) is 11, indicating non compliance with the Act.